-Reliance 3 consists of these software modules:
+The Reliance 3 SCADA/HMI system consists of the following software modules:

 The development environment, Reliance Design, is a program intended for creating visualization projects.
 It is available in two versions, Desktop and Enterprise.